Music Preparation Guidelines for Composers

 Although there is a myriad of excellent music notation books and resources (see Suggested Resources below), here are a few basic suggestions for how to make your music more readable and playable:

-• Less Is Often More: Notation is a delicate balance between providing enough information to achieve the desired effect while at the same time, not over-notating.
+Less Is Often More: Notation is a delicate balance between providing enough information to achieve the desired effect and, simultaneously, not over-notating.
 If a traditional symbol or basic notation gets the job done, inventing a new symbol or using overly complex notation is unnecessary.
-Every minute wasted in rehearsals trying to interpret or re-interpret an effect that could have been written more simply or clearly is a minute wasted.
+Every minute wasted in rehearsals trying to interpret or re-interpret an effect that could have been written more simply is a minute wasted.
 Conversely, if there is no way of achieving what you want with traditional or basic notation, you should notate however you need to achieve the desired effect.

-• Key Signatures: if your music is clearly written using scales, it’s perfectly acceptable to use key signatures to reduce unnecessary accidentals.
+Key Signatures: if your music is clearly written using scales, using key signatures to reduce unnecessary accidentals is perfectly acceptable.
 Furthermore, key signatures may not be helpful if they need to be changed every few bars.

-• Terminal Dynamics: while most seasoned performers can interpret imprecise or even missing dynamics, such as crescendos and diminuendos, with no terminal dynamics, we strongly encourage composers to avail themselves of terminal dynamics to make their scores and parts as clear and straightforward as possible.
+Terminal Dynamics: While most seasoned performers can interpret imprecise or even missing dynamics, such as crescendos and diminuendos, without terminal dynamics, we strongly encourage composers to use terminal dynamics to make their scores and parts as clear and straightforward as possible.

 Specific Instrument Comments